 PARK ACCESS AND RECREATION

-While the Apgar Visitor Center is closed, the restrooms are available and drinking water can be found here.
+While the Apgar Visitor Center is closed, drinking water and restrooms are available there.
 Be aware that cell service is limited or nonexistent in the park.
 Check the weather before you head out, prepare for snow, and dress for rapidly changing conditions.
 Plan to be self-sufficient and bring any gear, food and necessities for your activity.

 LODGING + CAMPING